albar965/albar965.github.io/littlenavmap-faq.md

   You will see an orange warning message about runway mismatches in the procedure search tab of Little Navmap.
 - A workaround has to be used to detect if an airport has lighted runways or not.
 This information is missing in the SimConnect interface.
 This is not 100 percent reliable.
+- The MSFS 2024 SimConnect interface does not provide ICAO airport information for terminal waypoints, even though this is required for flight plans.
+Consequently, this type of waypoints is omitted when loading into the MSFS EFB.
 - MSFS 2020 provides around 42000 airports while MSFS 2024 has almost 84000 airports.
 Half of these are heliports.
 - Airspaces are not available through SimConnect.
 You can use other sources for airspaces.
 See